 For many, buying a holiday home in Florida is a no-brainer given it’s only eight hours away, with a blissfully warm Caribbean climate, first-world economy and infrastructure.
 It’s not just about Disney or theme parks, or even golf, but also boating, fabulous beach towns, cultural cities (yes, really) and great sporting facilities.
 The quality of life is hard to beat.

-Florida attracted a record 105 million tourists in 2015 meaning there are great opportunities to rent the property out to holiday-makers, whether New Yorkers, Canadian snowbirds or northern Europeans.
+Before the pandemic, in 2019, Florida attracted a record 131,420,000 tourists meaning there are great opportunities to rent the property out to holiday-makers, whether New Yorkers, Canadian snowbirds or northern Europeans.
 Many buyers like the mix of holiday home and investment, using their overseas purchase for vacations, and renting it out the rest of the time to cover running costs.